ephbaum/gumboShrimp/README.md

 ### Helpful Hints
 - `php artisan optimize` will get you out of some jams.
 You'll have to run it in your docker box, so `docker exec -it php php artisan optimize`
+- you could save having to type 'docker compose' every time, and just go into your docker box with `docker exec -it php sh`

 ## License